Hardik5Bavishi/rs-coding-challenge-web/README.md

 - npm start
 - localhost:4200
 - The starting point is in [start-page.component.html](./src/apps/rs-coding-challenge/src/app/pages/start-page.component.html)
+- You can use the [unit-input](./src/apps/rs-coding-challenge/src/app/components/unit-input) as input field

 ## Objective
 - This repository should give you an impression about our tech stack and coding style